Integralist/Stark/README.md

 We utilise the same grid system as suggested by the [BBC GEL guidelines](http://www.bbc.co.uk/gel).
 Feel free to discard it and use your own grid if you so choose, but we've included it for any one who might find it useful.

+We don't use grids very often because they don't respond well (not easily anyway, not without much tweaking) in a responsive layout.
+For example, if you have a grid of three columns and they should display in a linear one column layout when on mobile, you then need to overwrite the specific column widths... that's messy and so we have limited use for them.

 ## Browser support

 The only thing we're using which will be a concern to some of you is the `box-sizing` property.
 Which means IE8+ is all good.
 If you're still supporting IE7... well, I'm sorry.